What would you think if you heard that you could build your own skis?

 The ski that is made up of this combination is called the core.
 The role of this core affects the stiffness, rebound, and weight of the ski, and is a major factor in determining the ride feel

-This is because cypress has just the right amount of hardness, and the combination of this with the lightness of kiri gives the board just the right amount of firmness and lightness.
+This is because the cypress has just the right amount of hardness, and the paulownia's lightness creates a combination that results in a plank with appropriate stiffness and a lightweight feel.

-While there are many different types of wood to choose from, the brand is committed to these two types.
+While various types of wood are available, the brand is committed to using only these two types.

-This is because they have decided to use materials produced within the prefecture or domestically when making their boards.
-This is done to stimulate domestic demand and reduce CO2 emissions from transportation.
+This is because they have decided to use locally sourced or domestically produced materials when making their planks.
+This is intended to stimulate domestic demand and reduce CO2 emissions from transportation.

-While the wood is being glued together, I use design software and CAD software to design the skis.
+While the pieces of wood are being glued together, I'll use design software and CAD software to design the skis.

-Since I'm making them anyway, I thought I'd try making a ski with a shape I've never seen before.
+This time, since I'm going to make them anyway, I'm going to try making skis with a shape I've never seen before.

 In general terms, the board has a center width of 116cm, nose width of 148cm, tail width of 137cm, and a total length of 178cm, and is designed for powder skiing and cruising on the slopes.
 I designed the nose to be pointed (a personal aesthetic preference for visual appeal), and the effective edge of the tail to be longer on the inside of the board and shorter on the outside.
 This is because I wanted to be able to push the edge firmly when turning with my back foot, and to have good edge release when turning with my back foot, improving maneuverability.
 This is entirely experimental, and I won't know if it will work until I actually try it out on the snowy mountain